List of British land speed records: Non wheel-driven vehicles

-On 20 September 2006, Top Gear presenter Richard Hammond reached a peak speed of 314 mi/h whilst being taught to drive the Vampire jet car.
-It was not a record attempt, and no official MSA or FIA Accredited timekeeping was in place, the peak speed of 314 mph being recorded by the BBC's own on-board data management equipment.
+On 20 September 2006, Top Gear presenter Richard Hammond is claimed by the BBC to have reached a peak speed of 314 mi/h whilst being taught to drive the Vampire jet car.
+It was not a record attempt and was held on a greatly shortened course (600 yards under power compared to more than 1,300 yards under power for the official record attempts by Fallows and Newby) and no recognised official MSA or FIA Accredited timekeeping was in place.
+The claimed speed was obtained from the BBC's own on-board equipment.